 One of the first things that a Seventh Day Adventist will hit you with is that our Lord and Savior kept the Sabbath.
-This is absolutely true.
+There are examples consistent with this assertion.

 “And he came to Nazareth, where he had been brought up.
 And as was his custom, he went to the synagogue on the Sabbath day, and he stood up to read.”
 Luk 4:16 ESV

 However, citing only this text poorly divides the word of God for a few reasons: